What Is Vivek Ramaswamy's Net Worth?

 Vivek met his wife, Apoorva, when they were both attending Yale University.
 Apoorva is a surgeon and assistant professor at the Ohio State University Wexner Medical Center.
 The couple has welcomed two sons together.
 In a 2020 essay titled "The Pluralism Within," Ramaswamy wrote:

 "I am not just a man — I am a proud father, a loyal husband, and a grateful son.
-I am not just a person of color — I am a Hindu, a child of immigrants, an American citizen, a native of Ohio.
+I am not just a person of color — I am a Hindu, a child of immigrants, an American citizen, and a native of Ohio.
 I am a CEO, but I am also a scientist and an entrepreneur."

-He also wrote that Apoorva, an airway specialist, felt that it was her duty to treat Covid patients not long after their eldest son was born, so Vivek became the principal caretaker during that time.
+He also wrote that Apoorva, an airway specialist, felt that it was her duty to treat COVID-19 patients not long after their eldest son was born, so Vivek became the principal caretaker during that time.
 Ramaswamy added:

 "She went on to become infected in the line of duty and was separated from our family for longer than we had planned."